ericgundrum/squidhall/README.md

 * [version-name]-['feature' or 'bug']-[feature name or issue ID] Version branches being worked on to fix bugs in or to backport features from later versions.
 Branch names always start with the version name and then follow the feature or bug naming convention.
 These should be merged back to the original version branch and a new version tag created once they pass all tests.

 * [developer-name]-[purpose] - Dev playground branches.
 Branch names always start with the developer name and are followed with the purpose of the branch after a dash.
 Generally these branches should never be merged to another branch.
 In most cases code created in these branches should be moved and integrated into other branches by hand in order to avoid introducing unintended dependencies.

+## Copyright

+SquidSpace, which includes squidspace.js, the associated tooling, and the documentation are copyright Jack William Bell 2020.
+All other content, including HTML files and 3D assets, are copyright their respective authors.